 - 1 cup (144 grams) of frozen strawberries

-Cut the into slices and the strawberries into halves.
+Cut the banana into slices and the strawberries into halves.
 Pulse in a food processor until smooth, scraping the sides when necessary.
 Set in a sugar-free, gluten-free ice cream cone, and enjoy!

 Healthy Cookie Dough